microsoft/go/eng/doc/fips/README.md

 - Well-known version strings are appended to the base name, until the file is found, in the following order: `3` -> `1.1` -> `11` -> `111` -> `1.0.2` -> `1.0.0`.

 This algorithm can be overridden by setting the environment variable `GO_OPENSSL_VERSION_OVERRIDE` to the desired version string.
 For example, `GO_OPENSSL_VERSION_OVERRIDE="1.1.1k-fips"` makes the runtime look for the shared library `libcrypto.so.1.1.1k-fips` before running the checks for well-known versions.

+## Usage: GOEXPERIMENTs and backend build tags

+### Multiple GOEXPERIMENTS

+When choosing a crypto backend using `GOEXPERIMENT`, you can enable other non-crypto experiments simultaneously using a comma separator, e.g. `GOEXPERIMENT=opensslcrypto,loopvar`.
+Combining other experiments with one crypto backend experiment is supported.

+For more information about other Go experiments, read the output of the command `go doc goexperiment.Flags` to see the experiments available in your specific build of the Go toolset, or check [the online goexperiment package doc](https://pkg.go.dev/internal/goexperiment) to see the options for other versions.

+### Build tags

+Selecting most `GOEXPERIMENT`s can also be done by setting the corresponding `goexperiment.*` build tag.
+This is supported for all crypto backends.

+For example, `go build -tags=goexperiment.systemcrypto` command will enable the same backend as setting `GOEXPERIMENT=systemcrypto` then running the build command.

+### Conditional behavior if a crypto backend is enabled

+Normally this is not necessary, but a shared package may need to change its implementation when compiled with a crypto backend rather than the ordinary Go backend.
+For example, the library may need to remove use of cryptographic algorithms that would not be permitted by FIPS, in a way that will still allow the library to function.
+This is done using [build constraints](https://pkg.go.dev/go/build#hdr-Build_Constraints), also known as build tags.

+Since Go 1.22:
+- `//go:build goexperiment.systemcrypto` conditionally includes the source file if *any* crypto backend is enabled.
+- `//go:build !goexperiment.systemcrypto` includes the file if *no* crypto backend is enabled.

+> Prior to the introduction of the systemcrypto alias in Go 1.22, the constraint is:
+  `//go:build goexperiment.opensslcrypto && goexperiment.cngcrypto && goexperiment.boringcrypto`.

+The `goexperiment.systemcrypto` tag's behavior is implemented in a Microsoft Go patch to the build system.
+It is not available in builds of upstream Go.
+The constraint `//go:build !goexperiment.systemcrypto` won't cause a build to fail with upstream Go, but it is always satisfied even if the BoringCrypto backend is enabled.

 ## Features